Proportionally Representative Clustering: Fairness for the Unconstrained Setting

 \end{example}

+On face value, it is not clear whether an outcome satisfying PRF exists as similar concepts such as PF cannot always be guaranteed~\citep{MiSh20a}.
+Secondly, even if a PRF outcome is guaranteed to exist, the complex constraints seem computationally challenging.
 PRF is a property that requires conditions on an exponential number of subsets of agents.
-For each subset of agents, it enforces representational constraints pertaining to an infinite number of neighborhood distances.
-On face value, it is not clear whether an outcome satisfying PRF exists as similar concept such as proportional fairness cannot always be guaranteed~\citep{MiSh20a}.
-Secondly, even if a PRF outcome is guaranteed to exist, the complex constraints seem computationally challenging. {Perhaps surprisingly,} we show that not only is a PRF outcome guaranteed to exist, it can be computed in polynomial time.
+For each subset of agents, it enforces representational constraints pertaining to an infinite number of neighborhood distances. {Perhaps surprisingly,} we show that not only is a PRF outcome guaranteed to exist, it can be computed in polynomial time.